Huffy

 Bicycle manufacturer and brand of Ohio, U.S.

-The Huffy Corporation is the largest U.S. market-share supplier of bicycles with its headquarters in Dayton, Ohio, United States.
+The Huffy Corporation is the largest U.S. market-share supplier of bicycles with its headquarters in Miamisburg, Ohio, United States.

 Early history

 It has its roots in 1887 when George P. Huffman purchased the Davis Sewing Machine Company and in 1890 moved its sewing machine factory from Watertown, New York, to Dayton, Ohio.
 The Davis Sewing Machine Company made its first Dayton bicycle in Dayton, Ohio, in 1892.
 By 1897, they were the largest producer of bicycles in the United States.

 In 1924, George's son, Horace M. Huffman Sr., founded the Huffman Manufacturing Company.
 From then until 1949, Huffman continued to manufacture and sell bicycles under the "Dayton" brand.

 During the 1930s, Huffman participated in the revival of the American cycling industry, during which Horace Huffman commented on a "change of attitude".
 Although Huffman dabbled in the high-end of the market, they never overcame their entry-level reputation.